eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The Wallet Instance SHALL ensure that pseudonyms contain sufficient entropy to make the chance of colliding pseudonyms (meaning two Users having the same pseudonym value for the same Relying Party) negligible.

 > Rationale: If pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.

+##### Requirement

+A Wallet Instance MUST NOT share the user's optionally assigned pseudonym aliases with any Relying Party.

+> Rationale: The aliases are a convenience thing for users and they should be allowed to choose them as they like without having to consider whether it contains sensitive data or not.

+#### 6.1.3 HRLs for Interoperability

+##### Requirement
+The Commission SHALL create or reference a profile or extension of the WebAuthn specification compliant with the HRLs for this topic.

+> Rationale: It must be ensured that the HRLs are conformed to an in an interoperable manner.

+##### Requirement

+Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this Annex and future technical specifications created by or on behalf of the Commission.

+> Rationale: This ensures that Relying Parties can implement a uniform interface to let any User register and authenticate with pseudonyms if they have an EUDIW.

 #### 6.1.5 HRLs to be Removed